danielefongo/microscope/readme.md

 ### Scope

 The module `microscope.api.scope` is a utility for using a lens.
-The `new` function accepts an object with 3 fields:
+The `new` function accepts an object with 2 fields:

 - [lens](#lens-spec): a lens spec
 - `callback`: this is called at the end (optional).
-- [parser](#parser-function): this is applied to every result before the `callback` invocation.

 Example: